Centre Party (Finland): 2012 and beyond

 The party congress in June 2012 elected the newcomer Juha Sipilä to replace Mari Kiviniemi as the party's chair.
-Sipilä defeated young deputy chairman Tuomo Puumala and a well known veteran politician Paavo Väyrynen in the voting.
+Sipilä defeated young deputy chairperson Tuomo Puumala and a well known veteran politician Paavo Väyrynen in the voting.

-The previous chairman Mari Kiviniemi succeeded Matti Vanhanen as Prime Minister in 2010, serving in the office for one year.
-At the time, she was the third Centre Party Prime Minister of Finland in succession.
-Anneli Jäätteenmäki preceded Vanhanen and she was the first woman as a Prime Minister of Finland.
+The previous chairperson Mari Kiviniemi succeeded Matti Vanhanen as Prime Minister in 2010, serving in the office for one year.
+At the time, she was the Centre Party’s third Prime Minister of Finland in succession.
+Anneli Jäätteenmäki preceded Vanhanen, she was also the first woman to be Prime Minister of Finland.
 She did not seek another term as party chair.

-Olli Rehn, a member of the party, served in the European Commission for ten years between 2004 and 2014 and was the European Commissioner for Economic and Financial Affairs from 2010 to 2014.
+Olli Rehn, a member of the party, served in the European Commission for ten years between 2004 and 2014 and was the European Commissioner for Economic and Financial Affairs and the Euro from 2010 to 2014.

 The Centre Party was the biggest loser of the 2011 Finnish parliamentary election, losing 16 seats and going from largest party to fourth place.
-The party's support was lower than in any parliamentary election since 1917.
-However, the party won the 2015 Finnish parliamentary election and formed a coalition with the Finns Party and the National Coalition Party.
+Its support was lower than in any parliamentary election since 1917.
+It won the 2015 Finnish parliamentary election and formed a coalition with the Finns Party and the National Coalition Party.

 In March 2016, the Centre Party announced that its candidate for the 2018 Finnish presidential election would be the former Prime Minister Matti Vanhanen, the first declared presidential candidate in the race.

 The Centre Party was again the biggest loser in the 2019 Finnish parliamentary election, losing 18 seats and going from largest party to fourth place.
 The party's support was even lower than in 2011.
-Due to the devastating defeat, Sipilä consequently announced that he would continue as the chairman only until the Centre Party's next convention in September 2019.
+Due to the devastating defeat, Sipilä consequently announced that he would continue as the party chair only until the Centre Party's next convention in September 2019.
 The party congress in September 2019 elected the Minister of Economic Affairs Katri Kulmuni to replace Sipilä as the party's chair.

 On 5 September 2020, during a party congress, Annika Saarikko was elected as the leader of the Centre Party to replace Katri Kulmuni.

 During late 2022, The Centre Party was polling at its lowest record in support in polls with less than 10% support.